 Age: There is not any good data surrounding the average lifespan of yellow spotted climbing toads, but wild caught animals have lived in captivity for 10 or more years.
 All Yellow Spotted Climbing Toads for sale at Josh's Frogs are well started juveniles, and are 4-5 months old.

 Sexing: Sexing them is quite easy.
 Once the toads are about 10-12 months old, they display obvious sexual dimorphism.
-Females are about 1/5-2 times larger then males, and much more rotund.
+Females are about 1.5 - 2 times larger then males, and much more rotund.
 Males are smaller, more slender, and typically call when kept in a wet or more humid environment.
 Color between the sexes varies widely - please read the Color/Pattern section below.
-A yellow spotted climbing toad's call is very loud and hard to miss!
-CLICK HERE to hear it!

 Color/Pattern: Yellow Spotted Climbing Toads can be a very variable species, at least when it comes to females.
 Offspring start off dark brown with yellow bands on the legs.
 Males change colors as they mature, and generally appear as a solid gray/brown animal, with very, very faint yellowish bands on their legs.
 Females are much more brightly colored, especially during the breeding season.
 Females may have a base coloration of green to teal to blue, with yellow band on their legs and spots over the rest of their body.

 Social Behavior: These toads are not outwardly aggressive towards each other, and do great housed in groups.
-Josh's Frogs recommends housing adult females and males seperate from each other outside of the breeding season, to avoid stress.
-Males may dominate each other by mounting/climbing over their cagemates (as shown above) - this generally is only a momentary inconvenience, and seldom results in any long term harm.
+Josh's Frogs recommends housing adult females and males separate from each other outside of the breeding season, to avoid stress.
+Males may dominate each other by mounting/climbing over their cage mates—this generally is only a momentary inconvenience, and seldom results in any long term harm.